 When it comes to holidays (all the holidays, every blessed one of them) the Berardi house kicks into full gear.

-With three kids and plenty of extended family, you’ll find us making construction paper crafts, putting up decorations, dressing up in ghost costumes (or bunny ears) (or ugly reindeer sweaters), preparing donations for the local food pantry, and — in the case of Christmas…
+With four kids and plenty of extended family, you’ll find us making construction paper crafts, putting up decorations, dressing up in ghost costumes (or bunny ears) (or ugly reindeer sweaters), preparing donations for the local food pantry, and — in the case of Christmas…

 …making delicious Christmas cookies.